MicrosoftDocs/biztalk-docs/biztalk/core/using-the-bam-wcf-and-wf-interceptors.md

 ---
 description: "Learn more about: Using the BAM WCF and WF Interceptors"
-title: "Using the BAM WCF and WF Interceptors | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Using the BAM WCF and WF Interceptors" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 8a87a643-8e15-47d1-8d2a-3d899a1494ff
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Using the BAM WCF and WF Interceptors
 BAM interceptors extend the BAM interceptor functionality for [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] into Windows Workflow Foundation (WF), Windows Communication Framework (WCF), and other runtime environments.
 By using a BAM interceptor, you can track your business processes without recompiling your WF or WCF solution — integration is done through a configuration file using XML and a series of elements that map application events to BAM activities and define the data, correlation ID, continuation token and other required and optional artifacts.